Sam-1806/CLEAR-/README.md

 Clone the Repository

-sh
-Copy code
 git clone https://github.com/your-username/chat-with-pdf-gemini.git
 cd chat-with-pdf-gemini
 Create a Virtual Environment

-sh
-Copy code
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`
 Install Dependencies

-sh
-Copy code
 pip install -r requirements.txt
 Set Up Environment Variables
-Create a .env file in the root directory and add your Google API key:
+Create a .env file in the root directory and add API keys:

-env
-Copy code
-GOOGLE_API_KEY=your_google_api_key
-Run the Application

-sh
-Copy code
-streamlit run app.py
+streamlit run main.py

 Usage
 Upload PDF Files: Use the sidebar to upload one or more PDF files containing business contracts.
 Ask Questions: Enter questions about the uploaded contracts in the main input field.